 ELDs gather valuable data that lawmakers can use to determine if a particular hours-of-service rule needs to be changed.
 Additionally, the data that ELDs gather can also be used by fleet managers to improve their operations, increase fleet safety, and minimize operational expenses.

-The KeepTruckin ELD is FMCSA-compliant and the highest-rated ELD solution by drivers.
+The KeepTruckin ELD is FMCSA-registered and the highest-rated ELD solution by drivers.
 Over 1,000,000 registered drivers and 60,000 carriers use and trust KeepTruckin for their compliance, regulatory, and fleet management needs.